muratk5n/thirdwave/en/README.md

 ---

 The "balanced plate" idea for prediction is looking better..
-There were bunch of eqs around that region, if you see it as a plate, most >6.0 were on one side, had to be balanced by a big eq on the other side.
+Bunch of eqs on one side (bottom left), had to be balanced by a big eq on the other side.

 ---